DR-Innovation/Harvester-KB/README.md

 Harvester-KB
 =============

-This harvester connects to the OAI-PMH endpoint of the Royal Museum.
+This harvester connects to the OAI-PMH endpoint of the Royal Library.

 ##Instructions
 To be updated, the first time anyone hints this might be desired, I will take the time to write a good guide.